Srekel/the-debuginator/README.md

 Written in near-C C++ and SDL.

+### :factory: Thread safe

+Not really - I don't want to add multithreading constructs to the_debuginator - it's up to the application to ensure that no thread writes or reads to it while another thread is writing.
+While I don't intend to change that, I **am** working on a way to make it easier to use in a multithreaded environment (that's how our own game at Warpzone Studios is engineered) but it's not done yet.

 ### :red_circle: Accordiony

 No matter how far down or deep you scroll, you can always see the folders above the current item.